An adult holding a childs hand on a red background

 Outernet for donating The Now Building in support of the Return Every Child campaign.

-Julia Donaldson and Rebecca Cobb, author and illustrator of The Paper Dolls (Macmillan Children's Books, 2013), for allowing us to use an except in our installation.
+Julia Donaldson and Rebecca Cobb, author and illustrator of The Paper Dolls (Macmillan Children's Books, 2013), for allowing us to use an excerpt in our installation.